 Colin began coaching for ISA full time in 2015 and has been evolving his Laser coaching methodology on the ISA team ever since.
 His coaching style has been described as patient, methodical and analytical.

-Travel is an integral part of our sport, and whether you’re headed off to a regatta or an awesome week long training camp in Mexico, it’s good to have a plan to keep up your fitness while you’re away from home.
+Travel is an integral part of our sport, and whether you’re headed off to a regatta or an awesome week-long training camp in Mexico, it’s good to have a plan to keep up your laser sailing fitness while you’re away from home.

-When you’re on the road your diet, sleep habits, hydration and local resources are thrown off all of which can affect your performance in the boat.
-The following are tips that can help you stay on track while you’re on the road while requiring minimal equipment and packing space.
+When you’re on the road your diet, sleep habits, hydration, and local resources are thrown off all of which can affect your performance in the boat.
+The following are basic laser sailing fitness tips that can help you stay on track while you’re on the road while requiring minimal equipment and packing space.

 Healthy snacks: beef jerky, nuts, dried fruit all travel well and will help keep your energy levels up.

-Water bottle: a refillable bottle will give you plenty of volume to keep hydrated and the ability to refill along the way.
+Water bottle: a refillable bottle will give you plenty of volumes to keep hydrated and the ability to refill along the way.
 Having water on hand at all times helps stay away from sugary drinks.
-Pro tip: When travelling by air, carry the bottle empty through security and fill it at a water fountain when in the terminal.
+Pro tip: When traveling by air, carry the bottle empty through security and fill it at a water fountain when in the terminal.